|What is the dimension of my response variable?|

 For regression models with autocorrelated errors,

-ARIMA model, consider using a regression model with ARIMA errors.
+is an ARIMA model, consider using a regression model with ARIMA errors.

 |What if my data is heteroscedastic (exhibits volatility clustering)?|